Factor-Biased Efficiency Gains from Exporting: Evidence from Colombia: Introduction

+We make three contributions to the literature.
+First, we add to a growing body of work emphasizing that technological progress is multidimensional. \citet{doraszelski2018measuring} show that technological change in Spain exhibits both labor-augmenting and Hicks-neutral components; \citet{raval2019micro} document that labor-augmenting productivity correlates strongly with firm size, exports, and growth; and \citet{zhang2019non} attribute much of the decline in China's steel-industry labor share to non-Hicks-neutral technical change.
+We extend this line of work in two directions: we let factor-augmenting productivity respond to export entry, and we split labor into skilled and unskilled.

+Second, we speak to the literature on exporting and firm performance.
+As noted above, early influential studies find limited evidence that exporting raises productivity, whereas subsequent work reports positive gains in various settings \citep{bigsten2004african, blalock2004learning, alvarez2005exporting, van2005exporting, de2007exports, park2010exporting, atkin2017exporting, garcia2019exporting}.
+In particular, \citet{clerides1998learning} find no statistically significant gains in the same Colombian data when productivity is proxied by average variable costs or output per worker.
+Our results help explain this puzzle: similar scalar measures would capture only the modest aggregate gain and miss the factor-biased one, which raises unskilled-labor productivity alone.
+Our mechanism also offers a complementary account to the quality-upgrading explanation of skill demand, under which trade raises product quality and, with it, skill intensity and the skill premium: \citet{verhoogen2008} for Mexican exporters and \citet{fieler2018trade} for Colombia's trade liberalization, the latter on the same manufacturing data we use.
+We document a distinct channel: rising skill intensity without a rise in the skill premium, from unskilled-labor-saving efficiency under gross complementarity.

+Third, we contribute to production function estimation with a state-space approach to correct for output measurement error.
+Standard proxy-variable methods recover productivity by inverting an input demand and treat measurement error as part of the residual: intermediates-based approaches \citep{levinsohn2003estimating, ackerberg2015identification} require a variable input that is strictly monotonic in productivity, whereas investment-based methods \citep{olley1996dynamics} require a low incidence of zero-investment observations.
+Our state-space approach separates productivity innovations from measurement error using only the panel variation in the data, without imposing these restrictions.

-The remainder of this paper is structured as follows.
-Section \ref{s:theory} presents our theoretical framework and derives the core implications.
+The remainder of this article is structured as follows.
 Section \ref{s:data} describes the data used in the analysis and highlights pertinent descriptive patterns.
-Section \ref{s:empirics} details how we link the core implications of our model with the data to obtain the structural estimates of interest.
+Section \ref{s:theory} presents our empirical framework and derives the core implications.
+Section \ref{s:empirics} details how we take these implications to the data to obtain the structural estimates of interest.
 Section \ref{s:results} presents and discusses the key findings.
-Finally, Section \ref{s:conclusion} provides the conclusion.
+Section \ref{s:robustness} reports robustness checks.
+Section \ref{s:conclusion} concludes.